 - Updated departmental files

-That’s sort of an echo of your job description and not attractive at all.
-Employers, however, don’t lay much emphasis on what you’ve done in the past as what you’ve accomplished in various activities.
-The golden tip here is to go beyond reflecting what was needed and demonstrate how you brought a difference at each company with your efforts, providing specific examples.
+That’s an echo of your job description and not attractive at all.
+Employers don’t emphasize what you’ve done in the past as what you’ve accomplished in various activities.
+The golden tip here is to go beyond reflecting on what was needed and demonstrate how you brought a difference to each company with your efforts, providing specific examples.

 You should avoid using phrases such as “responsible for.”
-You can replace those action verbs.
-These words don’t just help to show off your initiative, but also help polish up the overall tone of your resume, such as:
+Instead, you can replace those action verbs.
+These words don’t just help to show off your initiative but also help polish up the overall tone of your resume, such as:

 - Increased organic search visits 35% year over year.

 - Resolved user queries as part of an IT help desk and served over 3,500 students and staff.

 - Developed a highly effective onboarding program for new hires.

 Several candidates lose their readers right at the start with their career summary.
 Undoubtedly, employers read this part of your resume, but occasionally they plow through vague pufferies like, “Accomplished professional seeking career growth.”
 Don’t you think such statements are overused and are pretty general?
 That’s the waste of valuable space.

 7. Visually Too Busy

 If you are filling your resume with wall-to-wall text featuring five varieties of fonts, the employer certainly will get a headache.
 So, you can display your resume to various other people before sending it out.
 Ask them whether they find it visually attractive or not?
 If what you have in your resume is hard on the eyes, you need to revise it.